 Red, Orange & Yellow Vegetables

 Most vegetables are good for your health, but sweet potatoes, red and yellow bell peppers, carrots, and other red, orange, and yellow vegetables are packed with beta-carotene.
 This essential compound helps to lower blood pressure and reduce LDL cholesterol levels.
 Beta-carotene is also great for your skin.
-When consumed regularly, beta-carotene protects skin cells from sun damage and reduces the risk for skin redness and inflammation.
+When consumed regularly, beta-carotene protects skin cells from sun damage and reduces the risk of skin redness and inflammation.
 THINK THE BRIGHTER THE BETTER!

-Broccoli is one of those vegetables that contains a wide range of nutrients that are great for heart health, including vitamin C. One of the most common heart health conditions is atherosclerosis.
+Broccoli is one of those vegetables that contain a wide range of nutrients that are great for heart health, including vitamin C. One of the most common heart health conditions is atherosclerosis.
 This condition allows plaque, fats, and cholesterol build up on the artery walls leading to constricted heart pathways and increased blood pressure.
 Vitamin C is essential in combatting atherosclerosis and reducing LDL cholesterol.
 Vitamin C is also great for the skin.
 Your skin needs vitamin C in order to produce collagen that improves the healthy appearance of skin as well as improving skin elasticity.

 Like other fruits and vegetables, tomatoes are a great source of vitamin C as well as alpha and beta-carotenes.
 Additionally, tomatoes are a good source of lycopene.
 This nutrient has been linked to increased Super Oxide Dismutase (SOD), which is an antioxidant enzyme that breaks down potentially damaging oxygen molecules.
-SOD is often utilized to reduce long-term heart damage following heart attack.
+SOD is often utilized to reduce long-term heart damage following a heart attack.
 Lycopene, like other anti-inflammatories and antioxidants, helps people reduce skin puffiness and avoid inflammatory skin conditions like eczema, psoriasis, and acne.

 Dark Chocolate & Red Wine